paulveillard/cybersecurity-tls-security/README.md

-# SSL / TLS Security
+# Transport Layer Security ()
-> A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about TLS.
+An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about TLS in Cybersecurity.
+> Thanks to all contributors, you're awesome and wouldn't be possible without you!
+Our goal is to build a categorized community-driven collection of very well-known resources.

 ## What is SSL/TLS Encryption?